Skip to main content

 Connection profiles (.ovpn text files) contain the directives, parameters, and certificates required to establish the client-server VPN connection.
 These commonly include addresses and ports to contact the server, information for verifying peer identity, securing the TLS control channel, and other settings.

-There are different types of connection profiles for different use-cases.
-Understanding your choices in connection profiles should help you select the best connection profile for your clients and users.
+Different types of connection profiles are available for different use cases.
+Understanding your choices in connection profiles should help you select the best profile for your clients and users.

 Connection profile types